 Work and Publications

-The Relationship between High-Presentation Asthma Days in Melbourne, Australia, and Modeled Thunderstorm Environments
+The Relationship between High-Presentation Asthma Days in Melbourne, Australia, and Modelled Thunderstorm Environments

 Severe Convective Wind Environments and Future Projected Changes in Australia

 Severe convection-related winds in Australia and their associated environments

 Extreme wind gusts and thunderstorms in South Australia analysed from 1979-2017

 Scatterometer estimates of the tropical sea-breeze circulation near Darwin, with comparison to regional models